REVIEWED: APRIL 2019 BY CSIS GOVERNANCE

 - Kiosks and terminals intended for unauthenticated public use should not store any Sensitive Information.

-- Restricted Use data should only be stored on devices that are owned by the University or approved for such use by Information Security.
+- Restricted Use data should only be stored on devices or cloud services that are approved for such use by Information Security.

 - Systems storing Confidential or Restricted Use data should be managed by a designated, qualified systems administrator who is capable of properly meeting the configuration requirements or deploying and confirming appropriate compensating controls.